 Eligible applicants are able to submit an application at any time after completing more than two consecutive weeks of full time work for the same employer.

-As there is a limited pool of funds applicants are encouraged to submit applications monthly – noting that a maximum of 12 weeks’ accommodation allowance can be claimed, and a travel allowance will only be paid once.
+As there is a limited pool of funds applicants are encouraged to submit applications fortnightly – noting that a maximum of 12 weeks accommodation allowance can be claimed, and a travel allowance will only be paid once.

 What you will need to provide

-1. evidence of their usual home address, being where they live as an owner, tenant, border or where they reside with their family.
+1. evidence of their usual home address, being the address where the applicant lived before they relocated.
 Acceptable evidence includes:

-Applicants unable to provide any of the above should contact the Program Manager by email at email@example.com before submitting an application for consideration of other acceptable evidence of usual place of residence.
+Applicants unable to provide any of the above should contact the Program Manager by email at email@example.com before submitting an application for consideration of other acceptable evidence of usual place of residence before their relocation to regional WA.

 2. the address of where they are living while working in regional WA, together with the name and contact details of the owner (or business name) of the accommodation provider.